 Other motifs sported by my Goddess include a Kabbalistic design which refers to the spirt of Gemini – my birth sign – and, written in an early Semetic language, the name of the Lithuianian village, Zeludok, from which my grandfather came.

 The Goddess is a tribute to women at every stage of life.
 Her expression, like that of the goddess in my painting “Goddess with beads” is inscrutable – not sad, nor happy, not critical or stern, just…..there.
 My Mother’s Hebrew name, Sarah, and my Hebrew name, Shoshana, are written on the base of the sculpture, and my signature emblem, the Farsi word “poll”, meaning “bridge” is also there.
 As my home page explains, I chose this motif for my signature because I want my work to suggest a bridge across time as well as cultures.
 The name “Polly” is also written on the base in one of the early semitic languages – a reference to the unknown history of my family and their wanderings.
 You will also see a circular design of dots surrounding a single dot.
 This represents the circles a bride weaves round her bridegroom under the canopy, or ‘chupah’, at Jewish weddings.

 I like to think that this Goddess will represent me, and some of my dear family members, on this planet, long after I have left it!
 She holds a pen nib in her hand – the kind of nib I used for drawing as a teenager.
 My son Oli Rockberger, a musician, whose work gives pleasure to so many people, is represented by one musical note at the side.
-You can enjoy his music at www.olirockberger.com and by visiting his facebook page.
+You can enjoy his music at www.olirockberger.com and Spotify.